 At the Olson MFT Clinic our student therapists adhere to the American Association for Marriage and Family Therapist's Code of Ethics and are supervised by seasoned professional therapists.

-Associate Professor of Marriage
+Assistant Professor of Marriage

 and Family Therapy Graduate